TurtleMania/dotfiles/README.md

 ## Usage
 ### [packages.py](packages.py)
 Commands:
-  add <package>: Add a package to the index. remove <package>: Remove a package from the index.
+  add <packages>: Add a package to the index. remove <packages>: Remove a package from the index.
   update: Update the system packages to match the index.
   list: List the packages in the index.
   query: Query system packages installed by this script.
+  clean: Clean and sort package index (Use this before commiting changes).

 ### [symlinks.py](symlink.py)
 Commands: